RaenonX-DL/dragalia-data-parse/README.md

 Export things (currently skills, and some enum texts) to a specific location.

 Note that this is intended to export things for non-pipelining purposes, such as data viewing or correcting.
-For data export to be pipelined, use `script_export_pipeline` instead.
+For the pipelined data exporting, use `script_export_pipeline` instead.

 ### `script_export_pipeline`